cocos/cocos-docs/en/extension/extension-workflow.md

 # Extension Workflow

-When we developing an extension, usually we would register some callback function and return the results.
-There are several way to do this:
+When developing an extension, usually registering a callback function and return the results of the callback is the typical procedure.
+There are several way to do this.

 ## Did jobs in entry point

-If we don't need any user input, and the taks did once in loading phase, we can put the code in the `load` callback of `main.js`:
+If user input is not needed, and the taks did once in loading phase, put the code in the `load` callback of `main.js`:

 ```js
 // main.js